 - We will allow between the hours of 9 am – 6 pm three (3) visitors per COVID negative patient/per room and between the hours of 6 pm – 9 am one (1) visitor per patient/per room.

 - Patio areas will be open for each room.

 - Upon arrival and prior to entry all visitors will be screened including temperature checks based on the State of Maryland, CDC, and CMS guidelines and reserve the right to refuse visitors who are COVID-19 positive or experiencing symptoms related to COVID-19.

 - During Visitation:

 - Appropriate social distancing (six feet separation) should be maintained

 - Personal face coverings (masks) must be utilized.

 - Additional visitation restrictions may apply for COVID-19 positive patients.

-- Our counselors have all received training in telehealth to be sure that what we offer meets best practice standards.
+- Our counselors have all received training in telehealth for those clients who prefer telehealth to meeting face-to-face.

 Administrative Teams, Meetings and Office Visitors